Vehicle tax and mileage

 - If an employee is using their own car or van, you get a certain tax-free allowance on the amount spent on fuel, know as approved mileage allowance payment (AMAP).

-- This is calculated by multiplying the number of miles travelled for business (not including normal commuting) by the relevant rate below:
+- This is calculated by multiplying the number of miles travelled for business (not including normal commuting) by the relevant rate below (from the 2011/12 tax year onwards):

-- Cars and vans that travel up to 10,000 miles in the tax year: 40p
+- Cars and vans that travel up to 10,000 miles in the tax year: 45p

 - Cars and vans that travel more than 10,000 miles in the tax year: 25p